The Bare Bones Breaking 100 System for Beginners and High Handicappers

 Counting up your score and penciling in a 99 is never boring my good fellows.
 It’s even better when the guy laughing at you for boring golf has shot 115 for the 100th time with no improvement, as you smugly sip that first beer, feeling the alcohol surge into your legs and that sh*t-eating grin spreading across your face.

-Benefits of this simplified Bare Bones Breaking 100 System are:
+Benefits of the Bare Bones Breaking 100 System

 I learned a big lesson here.

 BUY THE RIGHT CLUBS!
 BUY MODERN CLUBS!
 BUY FORGIVING CLUBS!